imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

        SmartPhone.call(this, 'iOS');
     }

-Now we have
+This will set **this.os** property to **'iOS'** in Iphone constructor function.

+Next thing is, we have to inherit methods from SmartPhone constructor.
+We can use our Object.create friend here, as follows:

+    Iphone.prototype = Object.create(SmartPhone.prototype);

 ### ES6 Class

 With the ES6, this whole ordeal is way too simple.
-We can create classes\[they are not the same as classes in c++ or other any class-based language\] and derive new classes from other classes.
+We can create classes _\[they are not the same as classes in c++ or other any class-based language, just a syntactical sugar on top of prototypical inheritance\]_ and derive new classes from other classes.

 Following is how we create a class in ES6: